ShyamRam25/CSCE435_Project1/Report.md

 - Input sizes, Input types
 - Strong scaling (same problem size, increase number of processors/nodes)
 - Weak scaling (increase problem size, increase number of processors)

+- We will be testing with both an increasing number of processors and an increasing problem size.
+    - Each program will be tested in 4 different runs as well:
+            - With a fully random array
+            - With a fully sorted array
+            - With a reverse sorted array
+            - With a sorted array, but with 1% of elements swapped, internally and externally